m4pol/fatebot/README.md

 			ip9, ip10, ip11, var_name,
 		}

 <strong>I use shodan to do a static and analysis of scanning like how many of ssh port are open on which isp/org.
-What is the most used os, version and etc.</strong>
+What is the most used OS, version and etc.</strong>

 # DDoS
 Raw socket programming is really hard for me.
 That's why all of <strong>The volumetric</strong> are a simple like udp and icmp flood.